 May 10, 1876 was a big day.
-Eleven years after the end of the nation’s deadliest war America was gathering in Philadelphia to heal its wounds, celebrate its 100th birthday and display its achievements.
+America was gathering in Philadelphia to celebrate its 100th birthday, display its achievements and heal its wounds eleven years after the end of the nation’s deadliest war.
 President Grant was in town to open the Centennial Exposition.
-Dignitaries from around the world were gathering for the festivities.
+Dignitaries from all corners of the Earth were arriving for the festivities.

 Meanwhile in Boston.
-In Boston a 29 year-old Boston University professor, his family called him Alec, was looking forward to his own big day.
-Two months earlier he had been granted a patent for an improvement in telegraphy.2 Now he would be demonstrating it at the monthly meeting of the American Academy of Arts and Sciences.3
+That morning in Boston a 29 year-old Boston University professor, his family called him Alec, was looking forward to his own big day.
+Two months earlier he had been granted a patent for an improvement in telegraphy.2 Soon he would be demonstrating his invention at the monthly meeting of the American Academy of Arts and Sciences.3

 He must have been nervous.
-A few days before he had written his father that he was busily preparing for the presentation and that it would be one of the great events of his life.
-But the invention had performed with only mixed results in a recent test and his father had just admonished him that he needed to focus on earning a living and not spend so much time on his electric hobby.
+He had just written to his father that he was busily preparing for the presentation and that it would be one of the great events of his life, but the invention had recently performed with only mixed results and his father had reminded him that he needed to focus on earning a living and not spend so much time on his electric hobby.
 And then there were the gray heads of the Academy itself, a learned society that included some of the top minds in the country.

-The demonstration was being given at the Boston Athenaeum, just down the street from Alec’s University office.
-Wires were strung out the window of his office and along the street to the meeting room.
-His fiancée's brother, Willie Hubbard, was in Alec’s office ready to operate the sending station.
+The presentation was taking place at the Academy’s office on the ground floor of the Boston Athenaeum, just down the street from Alec’s University office.
+Wires went out his office window and along the street to the meeting room.
+His fiancée’s brother, Willie, was waiting in Alec’s office to operate the sending station.

-When it was time for Alec to speak he pressed a button signaling Willie to begin playing music on a small organ in his office.
-All of a sudden the hymn “Old Hundred” filled the room as he spoke.
-When he began discussing simultaneous transmission of several notes, Alec signaled Willie to begin playing chords.
-The room erupted into a round of applause.
+While he was speaking, Alec pressed a button signaling Willie to begin playing music.
+Suddenly the hymn “Old Hundred” filled the room.
+When the talk turned to simultaneous transmission of multiple tones, Alec signaled for Willie to play chords and the room erupted into a round of applause.
 A long-time member said it was the most enthusiastic reception he had ever seen at an Academy meeting.

-Things ran late on Sunday and the tired judges gave Alec’s apparatus a quick look and started to move on.
-Then the Emperor of Brazil, who was straggling, recognized Alec from a visit to his Boston classroom and asked about his students.
-Alec replied that they were well, but that he was in Philadelphia to show his invention.
-The Emperor asked to see it and several other judges accompanied him for the demonstration, including Sir William Thompson, one of the day’s leading experts on electric theory and telegraphic science.
+Things ran late on Sunday — the tired judges gave Alec’s device a quick look and started to move on.
+Then a judge who had fallen behind came straggling in.
+It was Emperor Dom Pedro of Brazil.
+He recognized Alec from a meeting in Boston and asked about his students.
+Alec said they were well, but that he was in Philadelphia to show an invention.
+The Emperor asked to see it and some of the other judges went over to watch.

 Alec went to the sending station and began to sing.
 Then he said “Do you understand what I say.”
-The judges were astonished to hear the words and ran to find Alec.
-They took turns speaking and listening and Sir William went to get his wife so she could hear.
-That evening Sir William spoke glowingly of the demonstration over dinner and later that week he and the Emperor recommended Alec’s invention to the Committee of Electrical Awards, which gave him the Gold Medal.
+The judges couldn’t believe they were hearing a machine speak and literally ran to find Alec.
+They then took turns speaking and listening.

-Today we usually refer to Alec more formally as Alexander Graham Bell.
+Today we usually refer to Alec by his full name: Alexander Graham Bell.
 Presumably his father forgave him for not heeding the advice about time spent on his electric hobby.

 * * * * *

-On May 10, 1876 everyone knew about the Centennial Exposition while hardly anybody had even heard of a telephone.
+On May 10, 1876, the Centennial Exposition was in the headlines of every newspaper and only a handful of people had even heard of a telephone.
 Today telephones are everywhere and the Centennial Exposition is but a footnote to history.
-Just imagine what unheralded, but world-changing events might be happening at this very moment.
+Just imagine all the remarkable, but unheralded things that might be happening at this very moment.